iammia0o/iammia0o.github.io/_projects/2_project.md

 ### Publication:
 Mia Huong Nguyen, Dixon Daniel Prem, Suranga Nanayakkara.
 2024.
 More than just words: Explore the Effect of Granular Affect Labeling on Emotion Regulation Ability. *Under review*

+**Fun Fact**
+Do you know that Hatthini means elaphant in the Pali language?
+The name is inspired by symbolic meaning of elephants in the Buddhist scripture.
+There, the elephant is he symbol for physical and emotional resilience - the main focus of this project.